SteliosGian/multi-docker/README.md

 This repository was created to practice with Docker and Docker compose.

+The project implements Continuous Integration using Travis CI.

 ## Instructions

 To run the project for the first time, run